 Scope

-Current evidence highlights the potential power of technology-based educational systems, like simulation and blended learning models, in promoting better learning outcomes for students and professionals in the nursing field.
 This workshop aims to share the best available knowledge about the application of technology-based systems into undergraduate and graduate nursing educational programs, as well as in the continuing educational programs of healthcare workers.

 Workshop topics have been grouped into the following three main discussion areas.
 First, topics on education in nursing academic programs aim to discuss the effects of simulation and other technology-based systems on learning outcomes of nursing students and nurses, including ethical and legal aspects.
 Secondly, topics on community-health educational programs aim to discuss the impact of technology in improving community health-literacy levels.
+Finally, the workshop intends to provide a complete overview of technology-based methods as useful tools to improve both learning and application of the nursing process in clinical settings.

 Topics